Caleb Navale: Background

 Navale is the son of former Parramatta Eels and Northern Eagles winger Eparama Navale.

 Playing career

 Navale played his junior football for Orange CYMS before being signed by the St. George Illawarra Dragons Navale moved to Manly in 2022, being a part of their Jersey Flegg team.
 In Round 16 2024, Navale made his NRL debut for Manly against the South Sydney Rabbitohs coming off the bench in a 14-0 loss.
 Navale re-signed with Manly until the end of 2027.

+On 11 February 2026, the Sea Eagles announced that Navale tore his ACL at training and would be ruled out for six months.

 Representative

 Navale was selected for Fiji for the 2023 Pacific Championship series against Papua New Guinea and Cook Islands Navale made his Fiji International debut against Cook Islands in a 22-18 win.
 Navale was selected again for Fiji for the 2024 Pacific Championship.

 He scored a try in the 48-24 Pacific Championships Bowl win over on 18 October 2025 in Port Moresby.